rjn991/TheDinoMaze/README.md

 Hello world!

-This is a simple game created using openGL
+This is a simple game which is created by using openGL.

 Coded by
 -Suraj Ponnanna